Gourou Banda Solar Power Station: Location

-The solar farm will sit adjacent to the existing 100 megawatts Gorou Banda Thermal Power Station, in Gorou Banda, in Commune V of the city of Niamey, the capital and largest city in the country.
+The solar farm sits adjacent to the existing 100 megawatts Gorou Banda Thermal Power Station, in Gorou Banda, in Commune V of the city of Niamey, the capital and largest city in the country.
 This is located on the southwest bank of River Niger, across the river from the central business district of the city, about 15 km southeast of the Stade Général Seyni Kountché.

 Overview

 As of September 2021, Niger's national generation capacity was reported as 284 megawatts, all of it derived from expensive "fossil fuels".
 The national electrification rate was 18.8 percent, in 2019, with the government of Niger aiming to raise that rate to 80 percent by 2035, with 30 percent of generating capacity derived from renewable sources.

 The Gorou Banda Solar Plant represents the first grid-ready renewable energy source in the country.
-The electricity generated at this power station will be sold to Société Nigérienne d'Electricité (Nigelec), the Electricity Company of Niger.
+The electricity generated at this power station will be sold to Société Nigérienne d'Electricité (Nigelec), the electricity company of Niger.
 The World Bank's "Scaling Solar" program works in a complimentary manner to meet the goals of the stakeholders.

 Developers

 In September 2021, the Government of Niger called for pre-qualification of eligible IPPs to tender for the construction of this power station.
-"Interested IPPs have until 22 November 2021 to apply".
-IFC is acting as advisor to the government of Niger, in this process.
+Interested IPPs had until 22 November 2021 to apply.
+IFC acted as advisor to the government of Niger, in this process.

 In February 2022, six IPPs were selected in the first round to continue bidding for the rights to develop this power station.
 Those six winners are identified in the table below.